TheDunco/2048/README.md

 You can continue playing if you get the 2048 tile, but it tends to slow down if played for a significant amount of time.

-You can contact me if you ned to at *djv78@students.calvin.edu*
+You can contact me if you need to at *duncvan@gmail.com*

 Hope you enjoy!